SamroodAli/programming-notes/docker.md

 Docker daemon runs each instruction in the Dockerfile in a temporay container created from the image from the previous instruction

+## File flag
+Use the -f flag to give a different Dockerfile such as Dockerfile.dev than the default Dockerfile.

 1.

 ```Dockerfile